atomantic/monty_hall_problem/README.md

 The flaw in Model 1 that isn't super obvious is that landing in Distribution C has a 1/3 chance of happening, while landing in A or B has a 2/3 chance of happening.
 Both A and B distributions favor switching.

+To further clarify, for the continued objections of my buddy who thinks this is all a trick of the math, the goat reveal was done from the set of `Door 2` + `Door 3`, not from `Door 1` -- so the other door holds 2x the value of the first chosen door that wasn't part of the goat reveal.
+If you don't know how the goat door choice was made, you don't know which door holds a 1/3 value and which has a 2/3 value, but knowing doesn't change the values of the doors (just your advantage).

+My buddy further argues that if you start with 3 doors, with one of them revealed as a goat, you have a 50/50 chance of picking the right door--however, this is only true if the distribution of the remaining goat and car are done equally random between the two remaining closed doors.
+If the distribution was made prior to the goat reveal and the goat reveal was made with the consideration of 2 of the 3 doors, then one of the doors has 2/3 of the car probability.

 # The Code

 This repo contains a simple bit of code to run the probability of winning with a switching vs staying strategy.